 Meal feeding only in the morning and evening is extremely important to prevent any blood sugar spikes in the middle of the day.
 You will have trouble controlling diabetes in your kitty if he is eating food throughout the day.

 - Blood Sugar Monitoring

-Getting several blood sugar levels during a twelve hour period, which is called a blood glucose curve, is the most accurate way to determine the proper amount of insulin to use for each injection.
-Your vet will likely recommend a curve at the vet clinic or hospital, after starting your cat on insulin initially.
-You can learn to check blood sugar levels on your kitty at home, which can be very helpful and is more cost-effective in the long-run.
-Often, once a good dose of insulin is determined, a curve only needs to be checked every couple of months, or if your cat shows any change in her condition.
+Getting several blood sugar levels during a twelve hour period, called a blood glucose curve, is the most accurate way to determine the proper amount of insulin to use for each injection.
+Your vet will likely recommend a curve at the vet clinic or hospital, after initially starting your cat on insulin.
+You can learn how to check your kitty’s blood sugar levels at home, which can be helpful and more cost-effective in the long-run.
+Oftentimes, once a good dose of insulin is determined, a curve only needs to be checked every couple of months, or if your cat shows any change in her condition.

-Even when we know more about the disease, diabetes can be very difficult to manage and requires a commitment to keeping a strict schedule for insulin injections, a strict diet regimen, and keeping your vet involved with your kitty’s care.
+Even when we know more about the disease, diabetes can be very difficult to manage.
+It requires a commitment to keeping a strict schedule for insulin injections, a strict diet regimen, and keeping your vet involved with your kitty’s care.

-Unfortunately, without pet insurance, diabetes can be very expensive to manage, as a bottle of insulin can cost a couple hundred dollars in many cases.
-Your vet can also help you with some cost-effective tips that are also safe to keep a lower impact on your budget and keep your kitty well-managed.
+Unfortunately, without pet insurance, diabetes can be very expensive to manage, as in many cases, a bottle of insulin can cost a couple of hundred dollars.
+Your vet can also help you with some safe, yet cost-effective tips to keep a lower impact on your budget and keep your kitty well-managed.

-Diabetes is a difficult disease, but can be managed effectively when in partnership with your vet.
-With proper insulin and dietary management, some cats can go into remission, where they will no longer require insulin, but should be continued on a special diet.
-Cats in remission can also revert back to being diabetic, so it is important to always stay in tune with any changes your cat is experiencing.
+Diabetes is a difficult disease but can be managed effectively when in partnership with your vet.
+With proper insulin and dietary management that most often consists of high protein and low carbohydrate canned foods, some cats can go into remission.
+When this happens, they will no longer require insulin but should continue on a special diet.
+Cats in remission may also revert back to being diabetic, so it is important to always stay in tune with any changes your cat is experiencing.